aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_region.rst

             ./assign_grant.sh

 Now go ahead and send some new encrypted data to the SQS queue in the web interface.
-Then visit the backend logs in cloudwatch to see that the ciphertext was encrypted using the key from us-west-2.
+Then visit the backend logs in CloudWatch to see that the ciphertext was encrypted using the CMK from us-west-2.
 Afterwards, go ahead and retrieve the data.
-Taking a look at the backend logs in cloudwatch, you will see that the key from us-west-2 is used to decrypt the data as well.
+Taking a look at the backend logs in CloudWatch, you will see that the CMK from us-west-2 is used to decrypt the data as well.

-Once you are done validating, go ahead and revoke the grant to see the application return back to using the local us-east-2 key for encryption/decryption.
+Once you are done validating, go ahead and revoke the grant to see the application return back to using the CMK in us-east-2 for encryption/decryption.

 .. tabs::

     .. group-tab:: Java

-        We have built a simple python script that revokes the grant, thereby enabling the use of the local key.
-Run the script on the cloud9 CLI as below.
+        We have built a simple python script that revokes the grant, thereby enabling the use of the CMK in us-east-2.
+        Run the script on the Cloud9 CLI as below.

         Be sure to put the grant_id you saved from assigning the grant in the shell script and run as below.